MKilani/FAAL/README.md

 		// Set the MatcherConfig1 personalised parameters for the Matcher module:

-		settingsMatcherConfig1.printResults(false); // set to true to print all the results settingsMatcherConfig1.minimumLimitFeatures(false);
+		settingsMatcherConfig1.printResults(false); // by default, this value is true settingsMatcherConfig1.minimumLimitFeatures(false);
 		settingsMatcherConfig1.autoDetectMorphBound(true);
 		settingsMatcherConfig1.excludeSemiconsonants(false);